tognols/emacs.d/README.md

 # emacs.d
-My doom emacs config files.
+My emacs config files.
 Old config removed.

 You can find it at this commit: ```e894ab8c97d5ca651dd18d8b09479a77b2c91a55```